-Me, Human is a series of public science events which explore who humans are and how we are connected to the natural world.
+Me, Human is a ongoing programme to explore who humans are and how we are connected to the natural world.

 What is Me, Human?